ligea-alexander/resume-site/README.md

 ## What I’ll do to improve

-- Add a small **“Case Snippets”** section linking to interactive work.
+- Add more **“Case Snippets”** section linking to more interactive charts.
 - Tighten **a11y** (tab order, ARIA labels) and add a **high-contrast toggle**.
-- Add a **printable layout** that exports cleanly to PDF from the page.
+- Add a an improved **printable layout** that exports cleanly to PDF from the page.

 ---